 What is advanced prior authorization?

-If you’ve ever spent a day in the trenches of a busy therapy practice, you probably cringe at the very mention of “prior auth.”
-I can’t blame you—I've spent enough time in hospital waiting rooms and back offices to know that traditional prior authorization feels like an endless game of bureaucratic ping-pong.
+If you’ve ever spent a day in the trenches of a busy imaging center, you probably cringe at the very mention of “prior auth.”
+I can’t blame you.
+I've spent enough time in hospital waiting rooms and back offices to know that traditional prior authorization feels like an endless game of bureaucratic ping-pong.
 Forms going out, forms coming back.
 Calls that go nowhere, paperwork that disappears into the ether.
 It's exhausting.

 Instead of filling out forms manually or navigating phone trees, advanced prior auth automates eligibility checks, clinical documentation matching, and real-time tracking.
 It's faster, simpler, and way less error-prone.